Average True Range Google Sheets Formula

 • The distance from yesterday’s close to today’s low

-The Average True Range is a moving average of the True Ranges.
+The Average True Range is then calculated as the moving average of the True Ranges.

 In the below example, we are going to calculate 14-period ATR